flatironinstitute/nemos/docs/quickstart.md

 ```

-The maximum-likelihood parameters can be learned by invoking the `fit` method of `GLM`.
+The coefficients can be learned by invoking the `fit` method of `GLM`.
 The method requires a design
 matrix of shape `(num_samples, num_features)`, and the output neural activity of shape `(num_samples, )`.

 ```python